Metal tetranorbornyl

 In organometallic chemistry, metal tetranorbornyls are compounds with the formula M(nor)_{4} (M = a metal in a +4 oxidation state; nor = bicyclo[2.2.1]hept-1-yl) and are one of the largest series of tetraalkyl complexes derived from identical ligands.
 Metal tetranorbornyls display uniform stoichiometry, low-spin configurations, and high stability, which can be attributed to their +4 oxidation state metal center.
 The stability of metal tetranorbornyls is predominately considered to be derived from the unfavorable β-hydride elimination.
 Computational calculations have determined that London dispersion effects significantly contribute to the stability of metal tetranorbornyls.
 Specifically, Fe(nor)_{4} has a stabilization of 45.9 kcal/mol^{−1}.
 Notable metal tetranorbornyls are those synthesized with metal centers of cobalt, manganese, or iron.

 Preparation

-Traditionally, metal tetranorbornyls are prepared by a reaction of alkyllithiums, such as 1-norbornyllithium, with transition-metal halides while tumbling with glass beads in pentane.
-This is followed by a filtration step using a column of alumina to remove pentane byproducts.
-Lastly, a recrystallization step from pentane to obtain the crystalline compound.

-Alternative methods for the preparation of metal tetranorbornyls have been proposed.
+Traditionally, metal tetranorbornyls are prepared by a reaction of 1-norbornyllithium, with transition-metal halides.
+Alternative methods have been proposed.
 Specifically, the tetrakis(1-norbornyl)chromium complex can be prepared in inert atmosphere conditions with 1-norbornyllithium dissolved in hexane.
-An addition of CrCl_{3}(THF)_{3} is made and allowed to stir for 48 hours.
-After, the solution is centrifuged for the removal of LiCl.
-The resulting supernatant is applied to an alumina column with hexane being used as the elution solvent.
-The use of the alumina column allows for the collection of a purple fraction that undergoes solvent evaporation and sublimation to obtain the desired Cr(nor)_{4} complex.

 The tetrakis(1-norbornyl)cobalt(IV) complex can be prepared by the following: